Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Phase matching

-Finally, we can posit a form for the phase mismatch.
-By the quasi-degenerate nature of the SPOPO, we have $ k_z(2\omega_0) - 2k_z(\omega_0) = k_{\text{qpm}}$, or that $\Phi_{00} = 0$.
-Then, if the dispersion is sufficiently smooth within the wavelengths of interest, we can expand \eqref{eq:coupling-Phimn} to second order as
+Finally, we also posit a form for the phase mismatch.
+By the quasi-degenerate nature of the SPOPO, we have $ 2k_z(\omega_0) - k_z(2\omega_0) = k_{\text{qpm}}$, or that $\Phi_{00} = 0$.
+Then, if the dispersion is sufficiently smooth within the optical bandwidth of interest, we can Taylor expand the wave-vector dispersion $k_z(\omega)$ to second order around the carrier frequencies of the fundamental ($\omega_0$) and second harmonic ($2\omega_0$).
+Thus, the phase-mismatch coefficients can be given the form